department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 | -- | -- |-- |-- |-- |
 | Spouse receiving aid and attendance (A&A) | $109.00 | $125.00 | $141.00 | $156.32 |

+<h5>How to find your monthly compensation rate using these tables</h5>

+Start with the "Base rates" table.
+Find the dependent status in the left column that best describes you.
+Then look for your disability rating in the top row.
+Where your dependent status and disability rating meet, you'll find your monthly compensation rate.

+For example: If you're a Veteran with a dependent spouse and no dependent parents or children and you have a 70% disability rating, your monthly compensation rate would be <b>$1,522.71</b>.

-<b>Note:</b> If you have a spouse who's receiving A&A, add this added amount to your base rate to get your total monthly compensation rate. <br>
+**If you have a spouse who's receiving A&A,** you would then look at the "Added amounts" table.
+You would take the amount that matches your disability rating and add it to your base rate to get your total monthly compensation rate.

 For example: If you're a Veteran with a 70% disability rating with one spouse who's receiving A&A, you would start with the rate of $1,522.71 for a Veteran with spouse (no parents).
 Then you would add the $109.00 rate for a spouse receiving A&A. So your total monthly rate would be $1,522.71 + $109.00 = <b>$1,631.71</b>.

 </div>